 1. Things to do/consider before holding conversations about race

-As the race conversation enters the workplace it’s vital that the conversation is managed effectively, allowing for respectful expression, compassionate listening and shared learning.
+It’s vital that the conversation is managed effectively, allowing for respectful expression, compassionate listening and shared learning.

 The time dedicated to preparing for your conversations about race will be a key determinant of how effective your conversations will be.